Music of South Africa: Afro house

-Afro house emerged in the 1990s, although it is speculated that its roots may have been established in the late 1980s, influenced by the prevalent presence of kwaito, mbaqanga, and house music both locally and internationally.
+Afro house emerged in the 1990s, although its roots may have been established in the late 1980s, influenced by the prevalence of kwaito, mbaqanga, and house music locally and internationally.
 Unfortunately, this period coincided with the apartheid regime, making it challenging to document and disseminate information.
-Notably, kwaito-associated artists like Brenda Fassie and Sipho Mabuse gained international recognition, with hits on global charts such as KISS-FM and Capitol Radio, serving as the world's initial exposure to South African house music.
+Notably, kwaito-associated artists such as Brenda Fassie and Sipho Mabuse gained international recognition, with hits on global charts such as KISS-FM and Capitol Radio, thereby providing the world's initial exposure to South African house music.
 During the era, musicians such as Vinny Da Vinci, DJ Christos, and the Revolution twins were actively involved in hosting parties and DJing at various locations.

 Techno

 The first South African live techno band was Kraftreaktor.
-Amoraim and Gareth Hinde are from Kraftreaktor and performed at several raves, playing mainly techno-trance music with guest musicians sometimes.
-Their music was influenced by themselves, but included a unique South African touch.
+Amoraim and Gareth Hinde are from Kraftreaktor and have performed at several raves, playing primarily techno-trance music, occasionally featuring guest musicians.
+Their own work influenced their music but also featured a distinctive South African touch.
 They sometimes integrated African sounds and ethnomusicologist, Gavin Coppenhall.